(Photo courtesy of NetPS Plant Finder)

 Planting & Growing

-White Pine will grow to be about 60 feet tall at maturity, with a spread of 35 feet.
-It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
-As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
-It grows at a fast rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!
+Mugo Pine will grow to be about 20 feet tall at maturity, with a spread of 25 feet.
+It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.

 This tool is an online resource representing many of the varieties that we carry over the course of the season, and is intended for informational purposes only.
 Inventory varies seasonally, so we cannot guarantee that every plant will be in stock at all times - please contact the store directly for current availability.
 It does not include our entire selection of plants, so be sure to visit our store to see varieties that may not be represented on this list.